bloggins/BodyOdor/3.SEH-Easy-File-Share/fuzz-files/references.md

 **PLUS the peachpro fuzz materials, I found from previous course.
 Will Include main docs used, but will provide complete package for any who I know.

+*After a considerable amount of adjusting / fuzzing found repeatable crashes in the UserID parameter*